WREG uncovers more complaints against unlicensed contractor

 A lien like this makes it tough to get another contractor to start the job.

-"And the sad thing about it is, we didn't know that he put a lien on our property until a couple of weeks ago," Good said.
+"And the sad thing about it is, we didn't know that he put a lien on our property until a couple of weeks ago," Gooch said.

-We reached out to Coleman, a man who has a long list of lawsuits filed against him and has even been convicted of theft of property and passing bad checks.
+WREG reached out to Coleman, a man who has a long list of lawsuits filed against him and has even been convicted of theft of property and passing bad checks.

+Coleman told NewsChannel 3 the Gooches terminated the contract.
+He also reiterated he had a license and encouraged us to speak with Code Enforcement.

 Coleman couldn't explain why he did the work without permits or a state license.